IDAES/idaes-ext/macOS_notes.md

 Tip: use GitHub desktop, Sourcetree, or another git GUI.

-Tip: you can close the main branch
+Tip: you can clone the main branch.
+You don't need to make your own fork.

 # Step 1: Install homebrew and dependencies